Vehicle dynamics

-For motorized vehicles, such as automobiles, aircraft, and watercraft, vehicle dynamics is the study of vehicle motion, e.g., how a vehicle's forward movement changes in response to driver inputs, propulsion system outputs, ambient conditions, air/surface/water conditions, etc.
+Vehicle dynamics is the study of vehicle motion, e.g., how a vehicle's forward movement changes in response to driver inputs, propulsion system outputs, ambient conditions, air/surface/water conditions, etc.

 Vehicle dynamics is a part of engineering primarily based on classical mechanics.

+It may be applied for motorized vehicles (such as automobiles), bicycles and motorcycles, aircraft, and watercraft.

 Factors affecting vehicle dynamics

 The aspects of a vehicle's design which affect the dynamics can be grouped into drivetrain and braking, suspension and steering, distribution of mass, aerodynamics and tires.